bmcminn/throwdown/README.md

 ## About Throwdown

-Throwdown is designed to be a simple barebones flat-file CMS engine that allows you to get to work.
+Throwdown is designed to be a simple bare bones flat-file CMS engine that allows you to get to work.
 Plain and simple.

 ## Getting started: